Hoosiers vs. Golden Flashes: First Round Betting Trends, Record ATS, Home/Road Splits

 Indiana vs. Kent State: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 4 Indiana Hoosiers (22-11) are 4.5-point favorites to advance to the second round of the NCAA Tournament when they take on the No. 13 Kent State Golden Flashes (28-6) on Friday, starting at 9:55 PM on TBS.
+The No. 4 Indiana Hoosiers (22-11) are 4.5-point favorites to advance to the second round of the NCAA Tournament when they meet the No. 13 Kent State Golden Flashes (28-6) on Friday, starting at 9:55 PM on TBS.
 Here's everything you need to know about this 4-13 matchup before filling out your bracket.
-The over/under in the matchup is set at 139.5.
+The matchup's over/under is 140.5.

 Indiana vs. Kent State Odds & Info